-4.4 REAMING (Cycle 201, ISO: G201, software option 19)
+4.3 REAMING (Cycle 201,DIN/ISO: G201, option 19)

-- 1 The control positions the tool in the spindle axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface - 2 The tool reams to the entered depth at the programmed feed rate ${\bf F}.$ - 3 If programmed, the tool remains at the hole bottom for the entered dwell time. - 4 Then, the control retracts the tool at rapid traverse FMAX to setup clearance or to the 2nd setup clearance.
+- 1 The control positions the tool in the spindle axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface - 2 The tool reams to the entered depth at the programmed feed rate F. - 3 If programmed, the tool remains at the hole bottom for the entered dwell time. - 4 Then, the control retracts the tool at rapid traverse FMAX to setup clearance or to the 2nd setup clearance.
 The 2nd set-up clearance Q204 will only come into effect if its value is greater than the set-up clearance Q200